 Rich card carousels are ideal for browsing content or various options, but they should only be used when there are multiple items to read or compare, such as devices or data plans.
 The first item in a carousel should be the optimal choice in any given situation, and the reasoning for why it is the optimal choice should be communicated to the user.

 The suggestion chips below a carousel should expand or pivot the conversation.
 Suggestion chips should not repeat the options listed within the carousel and are not selection tools for the items presented in the carousel.

 Media in rich card carousels

 Rich card carousels display horizontal media at the top of rich cards.
 Horizontal media in carousels should have an aspect ratio of 4:3.

 When you send media to a user, you should be respectful of the user's resources.
 When the media has a 4:3 aspect ratio, the optimal resolution for the media is 960x720 px with a maximum file size of 1 MB for images and 5 MB for video.
-The optimal resolution for the media's thumbnail is 605x452 px with a file size of 40 kB and a recommended maximum size of 100 kB.
+The optimal resolution for the media's thumbnail is 605x452 px with a recommended file size of 40 kB and a recommended maximum size of 100 kB.

 Suggested replies & actions

 Suggested replies and actions within a rich card should pertain directly to the content within that card.

 Suggested replies and actions within a chip list should be ways of advancing or pivoting the conversation.

 Suggested replies help users respond to your agent in natural ways that it can easily react to.
 Every message the agent sends that requires interaction should be paired suggested replies or actions.